Skip to content

 Funder DFG

-Consortium Required — US and German research teams must collaborate; each side funded by their respective agency (DFG or NSF)
+Consortium Required — US and German research teams must collaborate

 Frequency Continuous